-Biographical Sketch and Vision Statement for New Governor-elect
+Biographical Sketch and Vision Statement for New Governor

-Congratulations to the Colorado Chapter Governor-Elect, Christina M. Reimer, MD, FACP.
-She will start her four-year term as Governor in the Spring of 2013.
+Congratulations to the Colorado Chapter Governor, Christina M. Reimer, MD, FACP.
+She started her four-year term as Governor in the Spring of 2013.
 As Governor, Dr. Reimer will serve as the official representative of the College for the Colorado Chapter, providing a link between members at the local level and leadership at the national level.
-In the meantime, Dr. Reimer will be working closely with Dr. Feinberg, the current Governor, and College staff to learn about the College and her duties as Governor.
 To learn more about Dr. Reimer, below are her bio and vision statement for the chapter.

 Christina M. Reimer, MD, FACP